-- Try to determine clipping stances and holds that competitors will use. - o Identify potential difficult to belay falls. - Look at routes to the left and right and determine possible fall-zone issues with neighboring climbers or belayers. - Determine if there are any "blue cross" holds and their corresponding clips. (see USA Climbing Rulebook.) - If you have any questions or concerns, contact the Chief Belayer, who may contact the Chief Judge or Chief Routesetter. - 5.5.2 Rope Management - Know the diameter and length of your rope.
-Ropes feel different depending on the diameter and type.
-Be very cautious with anything less than 9.8mm until you have made several catches with it.
-Determine what diameter rope(s) will be used for any routes you might belay. - Confirm with the Chief Belayer that the length of the rope has been checked/confirmed with the Host Facility and Chief Routesetter. - Pull the rope through from the climber's side every time to help it wear evenly and avoid kinking.
+- Try to determine clipping stances and holds that competitors will use. - Identify potential difficult to belay falls.

+- Look at routes to the left and right and determine possible fall-zone issues with neighboring climbers or belayers. - Determine if there are any Safety (i.e., "blue cross") holds and their corresponding clips. (see USA Climbing Rulebook.) - If you have any questions or concerns, contact the Head Belayer, who may contact the Jury President or Chief Routesetter.

+5.5.2 Rope Management

+- Know the diameter and length of your rope.
+Ropes feel different depending on the diameter, type, and wear.
+Determine what diameter rope(s) will be used for any routes you might belay. - Confirm with the Head Belayer that the length of the rope has been checked/confirmed with the Host Facility and Chief Routesetter. - Pull the rope through from the climber's side every time to help it wear evenly and avoid kinking.
 This swaps the climber end of the rope each time.
-Also, the energy from the fall ends up as heat in the rope and temporarily reduces the elasticity. - When pulling rope after a competitor's attempt, pull the rope slowly as the end goes through the first three clips, in order to "calm" any swing of those draws for next competitor. - Flake your rope out where you want it for your next belay.
+Also, the energy from the fall ends up as heat in the rope and temporarily reduces the elasticity. - When pulling rope after a competitor's attempt, pull the rope slowly as the end goes through the first three clips, in order to "calm" any swing of those draws for the next competitor. - Flake your rope out where you want it for your next belay.
 Don't ever move a rope pile without re-flaking it out.
 A rope bucket or rope bag alleviates this problem. - Know where your next 10 feet of rope are coming from.
 You should have the next 10 feet of rope out on the floor to your side.
 This way you can see that there are no twists or kinks coming up and you'll get a constant amount of drag on the brake end when you need to quickly feed rope.
 After the climber clips, that's your chance to look down, check your rope, and pull out another 10 feet if needed.